 They came out even better than I expected, and weren’t too difficult to make either.
 Pantyhose are used to hold the herbs tight against the eggs during the dying process.
 Although the original project used blown eggs I hard boiled my eggs, because it seems simpler to me, and because my kids love hardboiled eggs for a snack.
 Here is how I created the Easter Eggs.

 - A dozen eggs

 - Old nylon stocking

 - First, I hard boiled 8 of the eggs.

 - I made two different natural dyes using turmeric and red cabbage.

-- For the turmeric I added 1 T. of turmeric to 3 cups of water, and boiled it for half an hour.
+- For the turmeric I added 1 Tablespoon of turmeric to 3 cups of water, and boiled it for half an hour.

 - For the red cabbage I cut up about 2 cups of cabbage, added 3 cups of water and boiled it for half an hour.

-- I drained the red cabbage water and cooled both dyes, and put them in mason jars, adding 1 T of vinegar to each jar.
+- I drained the red cabbage water and cooled both dyes, and put them in mason jars, adding 1 Tablespoon of vinegar to each jar.

 - To make the pattern on the hard boiled eggs I laid herbs flat on them.
 I found it was easier to make the herbs lay flat if both the eggs and herbs were damp.
 I used cilantro, dill and parsley, and the cilantro was the easiest to work with.